Study abroad in Iceland

 Course description

-This 1-2-credit* course will focus on international nursing leadership and employee management grounded in population health.
-Students will observe different models of health care delivery in Reykjavik and explore the impact of a single payer system.
+This 1-2-credit* course will focus on international and global nursing leadership grounded in population health.
+Students will learn about different models of health care delivery and explore the impact of a single payer system.
 Working with University of Iceland nursing faculty and students, UMN students will experience health and healthcare in a technologically and socially advanced nation.
 Additional experiences include cultural excursions to some of Iceland’s many historic and natural wonders.
 Course work will include pre-trip readings and on-line activities to prepare you for the cross-cultural experience.
+Course work will also include an immersion project between students from the UMN and the University of Iceland.

 Estimated cost per student

-ESTIMATED cost per student of $3050 includes SON administrative course fee, International Travel Insurance, estimated airfare, hotel double occupancy (includes breakfast), in-country excursions and transportation, farewell dinner, and estimated lunch/dinner for remaining days.
-UMN SON tuition/fees are not included in the estimated cost.
-The estimated cost is a rough estimate and will be determined by the price of airfare at the time you purchase your ticket.
+ESTIMATED cost per student of $3500 which will include estimated airfare, hotel double occupancy (includes breakfast), in-country excursions and transportation, farewell dinner, and estimated lunch/dinner for remaining days.
+Tuition/fees are not included in the estimated cost

 School of Nursing faculty